-Further, the LGUs may also identify local taxes that may be offered as incentives for corporate farming.

-(d) Farmer's or other agricultural cooperatives with existing landholdings and sufficient capitalization to undertake a "corporative" farming scheme for rice/ corn.

-SECTION.
-3. Disposition of Excess Production. - The corporations/ partnerships shall be required to provide a minimum of six hundred (600) kilograms of rice/corn per employee per year or fifty (50) kilograms per employee per month.
-Production in excess of the employees' consumption requirements may be sold in the local markets: Provided, that such will be reported to the National Food Authority (NFA).

-SECTION 4.
-Implementing Agencies and Implementing Rules and Regulations (IRR). - The Department of Agriculture (DA) and the department of Agrarian Reform (DAR) shall be the lead agencies to institute measures to ensure higher rice/ corn productivity through corporate farming schemes.

-Moreover, the DA and the DAR shall facilitate with the appropriate government agencies the processing of management contracts between the corporations/ partnerships ad farers' groups.
-Further, the DA and the DAR shall oversee and monitor the IRR and guideline of this ct. the DA and the DAR shall exercise the following functions:
+Т ruriner, the LGOs may also identify local taxes that may be offered as 2 incentives for Corporative Farming.
+3 4 (d) Corporations/partnerships may enter into contractual arrangements with 5 farmers' organizations/ ARCs, whereby farmers' organization shall be 6 responsible for the production of raw agricultural materials while the 7 corporations/partnerships shall perform the agro-processing/value-addition 8 and look for domestic and international markets.
+9 10 (e) Farmers' or other agricultural cooperatives with existing landholdings and 11 sufficient capitalization to undertake a "corporative" farming scheme for 12 rice/ corn.
+13 14 SECTION.
+3. Disposition of Excess Production The corporations/ 15 partnerships shall be required to provide a minimum of six hundred (600) kilograms 16 of rice/corn per employee per year or fifty (50) kilograms per employee per month.
+17 Production in excess of the employees' consumption requirements may be sold in the 18 local markets: Provided, that such will be reported to the National Food Authority 19 (NFA).
+20 21 SECTION 4.
+Implementing Agencies and Implementing Rules and 22 Regulations (IRR) The Department of Agriculture (DA) and the Department of 23 Agrarian Reform (DAR) shall be the lead agencies to institute measures to ensure 24 higher rice/ corn productivity through Corporative Farming schemes.
+25 26 Moreover, the DA and the DAR shall facilitate with the appropriate 27 government agencies the processing of management contracts between the 28 corporations/ partnerships and farmers' groups.
+Further, the DA and the DAR shall 29 oversee and monitor the IRR and guidelines of this Act.
+The DA and the DAR shall 30 exercise the following functions: 31 32 (a) Develop eligibility criteria for both corporations/ partnerships and farmers' 33 groups, cooperatives and/ or ARCs for consideration under this Act and to

-- (a) Develop eligibility criteria for both corporation/ partnerships and farmers' groups, cooperatives and/ or ARCs for consideration under this act and to institute their accreditation: provided, that the farmers' group criteria should include management capabilities, technical and production skills critical to the effective operation of the corporate farm. - (b) Identify suitable private and public-owned rice/ corn production areas for corporate farming and determine the maximum ceiling of landholdings for corporate farming arrangements: Provided, that the DA and the DAR shall periodically determine the need to expand/ reduce rice/ corn production areas for corporate farming schemed on the basis of rice/ corn demand-supply gaps; - (c) Facilitate and promote grass roots cooperation to access agricultural services such as information, inputs and technical assistance; - (d) Initiate and develop periodic rural/ arm assembly markets to provide avenues to showcase their produce; - (e) Exercise regulatory functions with respect to the adherence to the provisions of contracts and arrangements entered into by both corporations/ partnerships and farmers' groups, cooperatives and/ or ARCs and to develop mechanism to facilitate negotiations and mediate in disputes between stakeholders on matters of contract enforcement; - (f) Coordinate with the appropriate government agencies to ensure the timely establishment of support services such as credit, infrastructure, extension services and others; - (g) In consultation with other concerned government agencies, non-government organizations, private sectors and farmers' groups involve in rice/corn production, formulate the IRR necessary to operationalize the provisions of this Act within ninety (90) days from approval; and

-(h) Facilitate the registration of the participating corporations/ partnerships with the NFA.
+1 institute their accreditation: provided, that the farmers' group criteria 2 should include management capabilities, technical and production skills 3 critical to the effective operation of the Corporative farm.
+4 (b) Identify suitable private and public-owned rice/ corn production areas for 5 Corporative farming and determine the maximum ceiling of landholdings 5 for Corporative Farming arrangements: Provided, that the DA and the 7 DAR shall periodically determine the need to expand/ reduce rice/ corn corn demand-supply gaps;

+(c) Facilitate and promote grassroots cooperation to access agricultural services such as information, inputs, and technical assistance;

+production areas for Corporative Farming schemed on the basis of rice/

+- (d) Initiate and develop periodic rural/ arm assembly markets to provide avenues to showcase their produce; - (e) Exercise regulatory functions with respect to the adherence to the provisions of contracts and arrangements entered into by both corporations/ partnerships and farmers' groups, cooperatives and/ or ARCs and to develop mechanism to facilitate negotiations and mediate in disputes between stakeholders on matters of contract enforcement; - (f) Coordinate with the appropriate government agencies to ensure the timely establishment of support services such as credit, infrastructure, extension services, and others; - (g) In consultation with other concerned government agencies, nongovernment organizations, private sectors, and farmers' groups involve in rice/corn production, formulate the IRR necessary to operationalize the provisions of this Act within ninety (90) days from approval; and - (h) Facilitate the registration of the participating corporations/ partnerships with the NFA.

 SECTION 5.
-Incentive package. - Corporations/ partnerships which shall participate in the corporate Farming act shall be entitled to tax incentives covering all aspects of the operation germane to corporate farming activities.
+Incentive package. - Corporations/ partnerships which shall 30 participate in the Corporative Farming Act shall be entitled to tax incentives covering 31 32 all aspects of the operation germane to Corporative Farming activities.